zeromq/netmq/README.md

 ## Important Issue

-From version 3.3.07 NetMQ change the number serialization fron Little Endian to Big Endian to be compitable with ZeroMQ.
+From version 3.3.07 NetMQ change the number serialization from Little Endian to Big Endian to be compitable with ZeroMQ.
-Any version prior to 3.3.0.7 are not compitable with the new version, to support older version you can set Endian option on a socket to Little, how ever changing the option to little will make it incompitable with ZeroMQ.
+Any version prior to 3.3.0.7 are not compitable with the new version, to support older version you can set Endian option on a socket to Little, however changing the option to little will make it incompitable with ZeroMQ.

-We recommend to update to latest version and use Big (the default behavior).
+We recommend to update to latest version and use Big Endian (the default behavior).

 ## Installation